hodquang/se691-conversational-agent/README.md

 - get into the root folder for Chatbot
 - Open App.js to view the code
 - env.js contains the dialogflowConfig JSON.
 Put env.js file into the screens folder!
+- If you get the keyboard.removeListener error.
+Delete them in the code!
+The function is deprecated.

 # How to edit (VS Code)
 - Open Terminal